fntneves/laravel-transactional-events/README.md

 The transactional layer is enabled out of the box for the events placed under the `App\Events` namespace.

-Additionally, this package offers two ways to mark events as transactional:
+Additionally, this package offers three distinct ways to execute transactional-aware events or custom behavior:
-- Implement the `Neves\Events\Contracts\TransactionalEvent` contract (recommended)
+- Implement the `Neves\Events\Contracts\TransactionalEvent` contract
+- Use the `transactional` helper to pass a custom closure to be executed once transaction commits
-- Change the [configuration file](#configuration) provided by this package
+- Change the [configuration file](#configuration) provided by this package (not recommended)

 #### Use the contract, Luke: